owlbarn/tutorial/book/diffequation/README.md

   Owl.Mat.((xs *$ -1.0) + (ps *$ (-1.0 *. a)))
 ```

+For simplicity, we assume the coefficients are all the same and can be set to one.
 Let's then solve with the symplectic solver; we can use the `LeapFrog`, `ruth3`, and `Symplectic_Euler` to compare how their solutions differ.

 ```